 Malory and the Camera Guy obeyed, satisfied with the alarming footage they had scored for the day.
 The Wolf turned to bark orders at the other two Wolves who were pacing the road, staring into the forest.

-“I’m Janey,” I said and waited.
+“I’m Janey,” I said quietly and waited.
 She glanced up at me through watery, confused eyes.

 “Kara,” she whispered.

 Kara remained silent and white as a sheet as I drove her to the E.R..
 There she left me hesitantly to go with a kind-faced nurse.
 As soon as she was gone, I looked around to find a Wolf I’d never seen before waiting to ask me some questions.

 “What happened out there today?”
 The Wolf asked with a disarming smile.